In this product guide:

 Regardless of the season, a pair of waterproof leather boots should always be a part of your shoe rotation.
-They come in handy during spring showers or damp winters; buy a good pair and they’ll last for years.
+They are useful during spring showers and wet winters; buy a good pair and they’ll last for years.

-During winters, a waterproof boot also does a better job of blocking wind and the cold over regular boots.
+During winter, a waterproof boot does a better job of blocking the wind and cold than regular boots.

 A water-repellent upper will briefly keep the feet dry during light rains.
-But if you’re expecting a downpour or even the occasional splash of water, a waterproof boot is the way to go.
+But if you’re going to be spending a lot of time in wet conditions, a waterproof upper (and sole) is what the shoe needs.